Insider’s Guide to Hiking the Snow Walls on Whistler Mountain

 How to Plan Your Hike

-From the Roundhouse Lodge walk uphill towards the top of the Emerald Chair (or potentially where it used to be, as they are currently upgrading this lift to a 6 person chair for winter 2018.19).
+From the Roundhouse Lodge walk uphill towards the top of the Emerald 6 Express.
 The trail you are looking for is Pika’s Traverse Rd to Matthew’s Traverse Rd, which is a distance of 3.8 km (one way).
 To help you navigate there are printed maps available on the mountain, or you can see a digital version here with distances and suggested times.

-The snow walls extend all the way to the top of Peak Chair but be warned, Peak Chair lift access does not start until June 23 (long after the snow walls are gone) so remember to save time and energy to hike back down.
+The snow walls extend all the way to the top of Peak Chair but be warned, Peak Express Chair lift access does not start until late-June (which depending on the year, could be after the snow walls are gone) so remember to save time and energy for the hike back down.

 What to Wear